SEO

 A brand that appears consistently in Perplexity might be missing from ChatGPT entirely.
 You won’t know unless you track both.
 At minimum, cover ChatGPT, Perplexity, and Google AI Mode.
 Gemini is worth adding if you’re on a higher monitoring plan.

-For a broader overview of AI search monitoring tools and how the category is developing, we’ve covered that separately.
+For a broader overview of LLM tracking tools and how the category is developing, we’ve covered that separately.

 Setting up your tracking cadence